jmcastagnetto/gbif-pl-dashboard/README.md

 ### Installation and configuration of Nginx

-I decided to use nginx for revese-proxying the Shiny server:
+I decided to use nginx for reverse-proxying the Shiny server:

 **Installation**